ivancho72/SVGCreatorV1/README.md

-# Angular SVG Craetor initial project!
+# Angular SVG Creator initial project!

 This is a project created with yeoman using the angular-fullstack generator.
 It includes bootstrap less and express.js as server.
 Configured to work with codio.